Skip to main content

 Amazon RDS is an excellent place to start if you have databases you wish to move to the cloud.
 Speak with your AWS account manager before migrating.
 Your AWS account manager can offer credits or expert services to assist you in moving your on-premise databases into Aurora RDS.
 Amazon wants to help you do this.
 Additionally, they have the AWS Database Migration Service, an underutilized technology that performs its intended function.

-Amazon Aurora and Amazon RDS are among the fastest-growing cloud platforms in the database service.
-While both services are excellent, Amazon Aurora is the best option for any organization as it offers more features when compared to its counterpart.
+Amazon Aurora and Amazon RDS are among the fastest-growing cloud platforms in database services.
+While both services are excellent, Amazon Aurora is the best option for any organization as it offers more features.

 Although there is a slight price increase, this is worth investing in.
-However, RDS has its unique advantage over Aurora as users can try it at no expense and support more database engines.
+RDS has a unique advantage over Aurora, as users can try it at no expense, and it supports more database engines.

 Explore Cloud Services and Solutions Got Questions?
 Schedule A Call